awsdocs/aws-security-hub-user-guide/doc_source/securityhub-settingup.md

 **Important**
 When you turn on the AWS Config recorder, choose to record all resources supported in a given Region, including global resources\.

-For more information, see [Getting Started with AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html) in the *AWS Config Developer Guide*\.
+For more information, see [Getting started with AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html) in the *AWS Config Developer Guide*\.